Yele language: Classification

 For now, the language is best considered unclassified.
 It has been classified as a tentative language isolate that may turn out to be related to the Anêm and Ata language isolates of New Britain (in a tentative Yele – West New Britain family), or alternatively closest to Sudest in the Papuan Tip languages of the Oceanic family.
 Typologically it is more similar to the Oceanic languages of southern New Guinea than to the isolates of New Britain.
 Word order tends to be subject–object–verb (SOV; verb-final).

 Stebbins et al. (2018) classifies Yélî Dnye as an isolate.
 They explain similarities with Austronesian as being due to contact and diffusion.

 Usher classifies it as an Oceanic language, with regular sound correspondences obscured by the development of the doubly articulated consonants.

 Phonology

 Yele has a uniquely rich set of doubly articulated consonants.
-In nearly all the languages of the world which have them, these are labial–velar consonants—that is, they are pronounced simultaneously with the lips and the back of the tongue, such as a simultaneous p and k or the English w.
+In nearly all the languages of the world which have them, these are labial–velar consonants—that is, they are pronounced simultaneously with the lips and the back of the tongue, such as a simultaneous p and k.
 However, Yele is known to contrast other doubly articulated positions: besides labial–velar, it has two distinct labial–coronal articulations, all as both stops and nasals as illustrated below.
 There are also doubly articulated approximants: /[l͡βʲ]/ as in lvamê (a type of cane) and /[j͡β̞]/.
 The Yele //w̪// is more precisely a labial–dental /[β̞͡ð̞]/, and may also have an allophone of /[β]/.
 These doubly articulated consonants do not contrast with labialization except in the case of the labial-velars.